-Why Mobile Optimization is So Crucial
+Why Responsive Web Design is So Crucial

 Overall, about 63% of all Americans own smartphones, but some demographics report even higher rates – 86% of people in the 18-to-29 age bracket and 83% of the people in the 30-to-49 bracket own smartphones.
 This indicates it’s time for a dramatic shift in how companies build websites.
 Younger generations have grown accustomed to mobile technology.
 Modern business, commerce, and communication have changed as well.
 Thanks to instantaneous access to information and hyper-competitive markets, businesses must stay relevant to customers.
 Investing in robust, reliable mobile browsing is a great way to accomplish this.